 Here’s the problem: most product landing pages really are product detail pages (PDPs) and are focused on the hard sale.
 Out goes inspiration, browsing, and the thrill of discovery — and this is where most customers bounce.
 Instead of opening a door into your store, you’re showing them the exit.

-Fortunately, we can help you improve your product landing page experience and turn your online store into a place customers like to shop.
+Fortunately, there’s ways you can improve your product landing page experience and turn your online store into a place customers actually like to shop.

 4 common issues with product landing pages

 There’s a disconnect between what consumers see at their first point of engagement versus what they see on a PDP.
 Visitors who land on PDPs convert at 1.5%, while visitors who arrive on other pages of an e-commerce site convert at 2.9%.

 Below are the most common problems with product landing pages.

 1. Your product landing page doesn’t allow customers to shop

 As convenient and seamless as navigating the web is, it’s not easy to be inspired if you’re hunting for something new.